Terms and Conditions

 - gives the impression that you have honours, for example, surnames ending with OBE or VC

-- is a single name — that is, a surname only, with no forenames
+- is a single name — that is, a first name only, with no surname

 1.2.8.
 Records need to be updated in a certain order